15 Questions to Ask an Auto Transport Company

 13: How will your car be transported?

-There are two primary methods to choose from when shipping a car: open auto transport or enclosed car shipping.
+There are two primary methods to choose when shipping a car: open auto transport or enclosed car shipping.
 Each method has its own advantages and disadvantages and will affect your shipping quote.
 Shipping heavy equipment or classic cars may come with their own set of requirements, too.

 14: Can they move personal belongings, too?